kellanjs/actioncraft/README.md

     // If the action was successful, then you get back typed return data toast.success("User created:", result.data.newUser);
   } else {
-    // If the action was unsuccessful, then you get type-safe error handling switch (result.error.type) {
+    // If the action was unsuccessful, then you get fully typed error handling switch (result.error.type) {
       case "INPUT_VALIDATION":
         handleInputValidationErrorLogic();